-Medigap plans are sold by private insurance companies, and they help protect beneficiaries against these expenses.
+Private insurance companies sell Medigap plans, and they help protect beneficiaries against these expenses.
 Unlike Medicare Advantage, sometimes called Part C, these supplements work with Part A and B to provide more robust coverage.
 Beneficiaries need to have Part A and B to enroll in either Part C or a Medicare Supplement plan, but beneficiaries never enroll in both Medicare Advantage and a Medicare Supplement plan.
 It is always one or the other.

 To understand how Medicare Supplement plans works, it might be helpful to illustrate a few of these plan levels:

 - Plan A: Along with Plan B, Plan A is thought of as a basic level of coverage.
 Don’t confuse these plans with Part A and B or traditional Medicare.